 - Retainers – Retainers are used to help stabilize the teeth after braces and keep them in the proper alignment.

 When it comes to issues with alignment or bite, an orthodontist is the person to call.
+They can help diagnose and treat any issues you’re having with your teeth or jaw.

 After looking at an overview of these specialized areas of dentistry, it’s time to take a look at the things that set them apart from one another.